Infrastructure

 Thika Superhighway was completed and officially opened in 2012.

-The expansion of Thika Road, considered the busiest highway in East Africa, is now complete and the highway has been officially opened.
-Read full story here.
+The expansion of Thika Road considered the busiest highway in East Africa, is now complete and the highway has been officially opened.
+Read the full story here.

 The Muthaiga roundabout-KU section has been designed as a high-speed highway with limited access and exits.
 The proposed improvements on this section include widening of carriageway to eight lanes- (Muthaiga – Kasarani) and 6 lanes (Kasarani – KU).

-The proposed improvements of the KU-Thika section include widening the carriageway to six lanes up to Juja and maintaining the existing provision of service roads, construction of six lane flyover at Eastern Bypass, intermittent service roads, underpass at Ruiru sports club and at Mang’u High School as well as provision of footpaths.
+The proposed improvements of the KU-Thika section include widening the carriageway to six lanes up to Juja and maintaining the existing provision of service roads, construction of a six-lane flyover at Eastern Bypass, intermittent service roads, underpass at Ruiru sports club and Mang’u High School as well as provision of footpaths.

 A 2006 traffic count revealed that Nairobi-Thika road carries 70,000 vehicles a day, the highest in the East African region.